duffn/dumb-password-rules/README.rst

    "the user's account name or parts of the user's full name that exceed two consecutive characters".

-Also **passwords are silently truncated to 30 characters** (need to inspect element to see this).
+**New passwords are silently truncated to 30 characters.**
+Inspecting the change password input field reveals a ``maxlength="30"`` attribute, but this isn't obvious to the average user because the field isn't physically wide enough to see the truncation.
-No warning.
-No error message.
+There is no warning or error message.

-If you subsequently try to login with the untruncated password, it doesn't work.
+If you subsequently try to login with the untruncated password, it doesn't work because the password input field on the *login* page *doesn't* have a ``maxlength="30"`` attribute
+(and neither does the input field for Outlook email).

 Passwords must be changed every 6 months.